eth-cscs/firecrest-v2/docs/user_guide/file_transfer_bash/README.md

-### Uploading Large Files
+# File Transfer with Bash

+## Uploading large files using S3 multipart protocol

-For large file uploads, FirecREST provides multi part upload URLs, the number of URLs depends on the file size.
+For large file uploads, FirecREST provides upload URLs based on the S3 multipart protocol, the number of URLs depends on the file size and on the FirecREST settings.
 The user must split the file accordingly and upload each part to the assigned URL.

 Once all parts have been uploaded, the user must call the provided complete upload URL to finalize the transfer.
 After completion, a remote job moves the file from the staging storage to its final destination.

-#### Multi part upload example
+### Commented example

 The first step is to determine the size of your large file, expressed in bytes.
 A reliable method is to use the command: `stat --printf "%s" "$LARGE_FILE_NAME"`.